Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Preliminaries

 The most important invariants of a CY 3-fold \(X\) are its Hodge numbers.
 As all our varieties are quasismooth, so by \cite{steen} one can define a pure Hodge structure on them and compute Hodge numbers \(h^{p,q}\) as in the smooth case.
 For a CY 3-fold \(X\), computing \(h^{1,1}(X)\) and \(h^{2,1}(X)\) is sufficient to determine its Hodge diamond

 The Euler charactersistic \(e(X)\) is well known to be equal to \(2\left(h^{1,1}(X)-h^{2,1}(X)\right).\)

-We compute both Hodge numbers of \( \PxP\) CY 3-folds \(X\) by using \cite[Theorem 2.8]{DNFF} and implementation of \texttt{Versal Defomrations} package of ~\cite{Ilten} in the computer algebra system Macaulay2 \cite{M2}.
+We compute both Hodge numbers of \( \PxP\) CY 3-folds \(X\) by using \cite[Theorem 2.8]{DNFF} and implementation the \texttt{Versal Deformations} package of ~\cite{Ilten} in the computer algebra system Macaulay2 \cite{M2}.
 For each \(\PxP\) CY 3-fold we get \(h^{1,1}(X)=2\); expected due to \(\p2xp2\) being a Picard rank 2 variety.
 For other Tom and Jerry we can easily compute the equations by using the Papadakis method \cite{papadakis}.
-It is straightforward to compute the Euler characteristics of other families but the explicit computation of \(h^{1,1}\) and \(h^{2,1}\) by using computer algebra turns out to be computationally expensive as the equations in those cases are not as simple as those for \(\pxp\) family.
+It is straightforward to compute the Euler characteristics of other families but the explicit computation of \(h^{1,1}\) and \(h^{2,1}\) by using computer algebra turns out to be computationally expensive as the equations in those cases are not as simple as those for \(\pxp\) families.

 All our families of CY 3-folds \(X\) have canonical orbifold points and they admit a crepant resolution to a smooth CY 3-fold \(\hat X\).
 The resolutions of these orbifold points only change \(h^{1,1}(X)\), as described by Roan and Yau \cite[Sec.
 2]{RY}.
-One can compute \(h^{1,1}(\hat X)\) by computing toric resolution of the singularities \(\frac 1r(a,b,c)\) \cite{YPG}.
+One can compute \(h^{1,1}(\hat X)\) by computing the toric resolution of the singularities \(\frac 1r(a,b,c)\) \cite{YPG}.
 We come across orbifold points with \(r\) equal to \(3,5\) and \(7\) whose resolution adds \(1,2 \) and \(3\) to \(h^{1,1}(X)\) respectively by using Ron--Yau ~\cite{RY}.